LinkedIn Profile Writing Guide

 In general, the more quality connections you have on LinkedIn, the better.
 You can benefit from connecting with a diverse group of people including:

 - Personal friends and acquaintances

 - Current and former colleagues and business contacts

 Building a large network on LinkedIn enables outreach to more LinkedIn users.
 Every new connection you make is labeled a 1st-degree connection.
 The connections of your connections are known as 2nd-degree connections.
 You can directly connect with 2nd-degree connections or contact them through LinkedIn’s messaging feature, InMail.
 LinkedIn restricts communication with users outside of your 1st and 2nd-degree networks, so the more 1st-degree connections you have, the more LinkedIn users you can reach.

 When you first sign up for an account, LinkedIn will ask you if you’d like to import your email contact list for an initial list of suggested connections.
 Once you’re all set up, you can find more suggestions under the Network tab.
 You can also connect with other users by going to their profile page.
 A “Connect” button will either appear under their profile picture or in the “…” dropdown menu at the top of their profile.

 Send a personalized note with your connection request to make a good impression and increase your chances of having it accepted.
 Mention where you met the user or a mutually beneficial reason you’d like to connect is a great way to break the ice.

 LinkedIn is a great place to collect new ideas for your line of work and stay current with industry trends.

 LinkedIn automatically adds relevant articles to your newsfeed based on your industry and location.
 Engage your peers by posting updates and asking questions or commenting on other users’ posts.
-This will not only help you gain insight on what is and isn’t working in your industry, but can put you on the path to becoming known as an active and influential member of your industry.
+This will not only help you gain insight into what is and isn’t working in your industry but can put you on the path to becoming known as an active and influential member of your industry.